 - A. Computer Software Use.
-All family law departments except DCSS use the DissoMaster program to calculate guideline child support and temporary spousal support.
+All family law departments except DCSS use Xspouse or Family Law Software program to calculate guideline child support and temporary spousal support.
 DCSS uses the California Guideline Child Support Calculator to calculate guideline child support and temporary spousal support.
-DCSS also uses the DissoMaster program to prepare bonus support schedules when needed. - B. Temporary Spousal Support.
+DCSS also uses Xspouse or Family Law Software program to prepare bonus support schedules when needed. - B. Temporary Spousal Support.
 The following presumptions for temporary spousal support will apply: - 1.
 In cases where the recipient of spousal support is not receiving child support from the same payor, the presumed temporary spousal support will be 40% of the net income of the payor less 50% of the net income of the payee. - 2.
 In cases where the recipient of spousal support is also the recipient of child support from the same payor, the presumed temporary spousal support will be 35% of the net income of the payor (after deduction of child support), less 45% of the net income of the payee (without addition of child support).